contanpe/PSCI/Theory Roadmap and Abstract.md

 ## In the beginning, there was the All Eternal, Indivisable, Self Aware Now/Source.
 (1, Consciousness, O).

-## The Now was tired of knowing the same, all the time, since it is Cyclical.
+## The Now was tired of knowing the same, all the time, since it is infinite.
 (𝜋, corresponding to the circle in 2D)

 ## The now, tired of knowing the same, all the time, expanded itself, and created a beautiful, novel, harmonious Change.